 Dave Barger

-I grew up on a farm in Oregon WI, lived most of my adult life in the Madison area, and recently moved back to the family farm.
-I visited Devils Lake as a kid with my parents, siblings and other relatives, and enjoyed it later as an adult with my own kids.
-My “hobby” is to go on Volunteer Vacations to work on various projects in UT, CO, AZ, WA, US Virgin Islands, Costa Rica and even Machu Picchu, so being on the Friends board is my “local” focus.
-I am passionate about DL and wanting others to be able to enjoy it as I have… by picking up trash along the trails, working to improve the trails, and working toward making the new Interpretive Center become a reality.
-Now retired after 41 years in engineering, I can now spend more time and effort on DL matters.
+Dave grew up on a farm in Oregon, WI, lived most of his adult life in the Madison area, and then moved back to the family farm.
+He visited Devil’s Lake as a kid with his family, and enjoyed it later as an adult with his own kids.
+Dave’s “hobby” is to go on Volunteer Vacations to work on various projects in UT, CO, AZ, WA, US Virgin Islands, Costa Rica, and even Machu Picchu.
+Dave is passionate about Devil’s Lake and wanting others to be able to enjoy it as he has… by picking up trash along the trails, working to improve the trails, and working toward making the new Interpretive Center become a reality.
+Retired after 41 years in engineering, Dave can spend more time and effort on his “local” park.

 MEMBERS AT LARGE